csev/dj4e/assn/dj4e_autos.md

             path('', include('home.urls')),
             path('admin/', admin.site.urls),
             path('accounts/', include('django.contrib.auth.urls')),  # Keep
+            path('autos/', include('autos.urls')),                   # Add
         ]

-* Edit `dj4e/urls.py` to route `autos/` urls to `autos/urls.py` file.

 * Edit the `autos/urls.py` file to add routes for the list, edit, and delete pages for both autos and makes (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/urls.py" target="_blank">Example</a>)

 * Edit the `autos/views.py` file to add views for the list, edit, and delete pages for both autos and makes.
 It will make things a lot simpler in the long run if you convert the Make views to the shorter form like the Auto views.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/views.py" target="_blank">Example</a>)

+* In your `views.py` file, you should *not* simply use the code for the `Make` views.
+You should rewrite the `Make` views using the same patterns as the `Auto` views.
+If you don't use the generic edit views on your `Make` views you will need to define the appropriate `MakeForm` in your `forms.py` just like in the sample code.
+The best approach is to build your `views.py` *without* using a `forms.py - but you can do it either way.

 * Edit the `autos/models.py` file to add Auto and Makes models with a foreign key from Autos to Makes.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/urls.py" target="_blank">Example</a>)

 <img src="svg/auto_model.svg" alt="A data model diagram showing Autos and Makes" style="display: block; margin-left: auto; margin-right: auto;align: center; max-width: 300px;">

 * Run the commands to perform the migrations.

 * Edit `autos\admin.py` to add the Auto and Make models to the django administration interface.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/autos/admin.py" target="_blank">Example</a>)